 Frances E.W.
 Harper was a leading African-American poet and writer.
 She was also an ardent activist in the abolitionist and women’s rights movements.
 Harper had...

-Claude McKay was a Jamaican-American poet best known for his radical sonnet “If We Must Die,” the most militant poem of the Harlem Renaissance.
-Mckay,...
+Claude McKay was a Jamaican-American poet best known for his radical sonnet “If We Must Die,” one of the most militant and enduring poems associated...

 Georgia Douglas Johnson was one of the earliest African-American female poets to gain widespread recognition.
 As part of the Harlem Renaissance of the 1920s, Johnson...